summer-ospp/help-en/docs/proj_apply.md

 - Refine the plan so that students can communicate their solutions with their mentors, and learn from them to improve feasibility;

 - Demonstarting good communication skills will also help to improve students'chances of being selected;

+## Criteria for the selected students

+The selected students by community chosen are based on the project application (including project plan, project implementation plan, etc.) submitted by students and their resumes.
+Each project can only be undertaken by one student.

+It is strongly recommended that students should actively communicate with the community mentor about the project details and plans before applying.
+The project application is the focus of the selection criteria.

 ## How to Write Project Application